JensBender/loan-default-prediction/README.md

 ![Precision-Recall Curves: Baseline Models (No Outlier Handling)](images/precision_recall_curves_baseline.png) The top-performing models were selected for hyperparameter tuning: Random Forest (AUC-PR: 0.62), XGBoost (0.56), K-Nearest Neighbors (0.56), and Decision Tree (0.47).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### ⚙️ Hyperparameter Tuning
 Performed random search with 5-fold cross-validation using `sklearn` `RandomizedSearchCV`.

-Precision-Recall Curves: Hyperparameter-Tuned Models (No Outlier Handling)
+Evaluated the best-performing model from each algorithm using precision-recall curves on the validation data and optimized decision thresholds.
 ![Precision-Recall Curves: Hyperparameter-Tuned Models](images/precision_recall_curves_tuned.png)

 **Threshold Optimization**